AGnias47/spotify-playlist-generator/README.md

 The playlist uses fuzzy matching to determine which songs should be added.
 This makes the playlist generator forgiving of misspellings, missing commas, and incomplete titles of songs, among other things, but it does increase the likelihood of an unwanted song being added to your playlist.
-So it goes.
 The playlist generator currently uses a [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) ratio of 0.75.
 This can be altered if too many / not enough songs from a playlist are being added.